 The following graph illustrates the change from the prior year for Assets, Liabilities and Net Position.
-Current assets increased, while noncurrent assets decreased resulting from a decreased investment of funds.
-Current and noncurrent liabilities increased due to CARES Act funds received, but not expensed at year end, and a reduction of compensated absences taken during quarantine.
+Current assets increased while noncurrent assets decreased resulting from a decrease investment of funds.
+Current liabilities decreased due to timing of Higher Education Emergency Relief Funds.
+Noncurrent liabilities increased due to an increase in non-recourse Pension and OPEB liabilities.